Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_dataloader.md

 ```

-## Use a Custom Dataloader
+## Use Custom Dataloader

 If you use `DefaultTrainer`, you can overwrite its `build_train_loader` method to use your own dataloader which can be implemented with any tools you like.
 But you need to handle data read of different ranks under different parallelisms properly.

 Then you need to overwrite `get_batch` method. `data` argument in `get_batch` is the output of your dataloader.
 You need to change the local tensors to global tensors manually, which means you should set the `sbp` and `placement` correctly.

 Here is an example.
-Process of rank0 gets all data and redistributes them into different ranks.
+Process of rank0 gets all data and redistributes them into the other ranks.

 ```python
 @classmethod